garyzhubc/STAT406-2017/Lecture22/README.md

 Imputation via EM (a detailed example "by hand")
 ------------------------------------------------

 Missing data is a rather prevalent problem, and different strategies to replace them by sensible "predictions" exit.
 They are collectively called "imputation methods".
-In these notes we will use the EM algorithm to impute missing data in a toy bivariate data set.
+In these notes we will follow the missing data example discussed in class and use the EM algorithm to impute partially unobserved data points in a synthetic bivariate Gaussian data set.
 Furthemore, the scripts below are designed for the case where only one entry may be missing in each observation.
 It is not difficult to extend this to data with more coordinates and more than one entry missing.
 Please refer to your class notes for formulas and details.

 #### A synthetic example